mikr13/system-design-interview/README.md

 - Logs: Collection and analysis of logs for troubleshooting and auditing.
 - Uptime: Monitoring server availability, including failure detection and recovery.
 - Tools: Tools like Prometheus, Grafana, or ELK stack for visualization and alerting.

+### Observability

+Observability is the ability to understand the internal state of a system based on its external outputs.
+Key components include:

+- Metrics: Quantitative data that provides insights into system performance (e.g., CPU usage, memory consumption, request rates).
+- Logs: Detailed records of events that occur within the system, useful for debugging and auditing.
+- Traces: End-to-end tracking of requests as they flow through various services, helping to identify bottlenecks and latency issues.
+Usually paired with a Request ID to correlate logs and metrics.
+- Instrumentation: The process of adding code to applications to collect observability data.
+- Dashboards: Visual representations of metrics, logs, and traces to provide a comprehensive view of system health.
+- Alerting: Automated notifications based on predefined thresholds to inform teams of potential issues.
+- Correlation: The ability to link metrics, logs, and traces to provide a holistic view of system behavior.
+- Distributed Tracing: A method to track requests as they propagate through distributed systems, providing insights into performance and latency across services.

 ### Distributed Caching